Niacinamide Vs Retinol: How Do They Compare?

 Can niacinamide and retinol be used together?

 Yes, especially since niacinamide can hydrate the skin.
 Retinol may cause skin dryness and irritation, so using these two substances together can actually benefit your skin.
-However, if you are able to reap the same benefits from both, consider using niacinamide alone, as it is better for your overall skin health and strength.If you experience side effects of either skincare ingredient , discuss these with your doctor immediately.
+However, if you are sensitive to retinol, consider using niacinamide alone, as it is gentler and offers some of the same benefits.If you experience side effects of either skincare ingredient, discuss these with your doctor.

 09